 The only prerequisite for that to happen is keeping your expectations realistic.
 For instance, wanting your partner to look like George Clooney, earn a 6-figure salary, have a six-pack bod and a razor-sharp wit is an unrealistic expectation.
 But wanting to be treated with kindness and respect is totally reasonable.
 You get the drift.
 To make things clearer, here is a rundown on 12 realistic expectations in relationships that you must work to cultivate:

 1. Being showered with affection

 You are in a romantic relationship and it is beyond realistic to expect a display of affection from your partner.
-It is important to know that your SO likes and appreciates the person you are, and expresses it ways that you can comprehend clearly.
+It is important to know that your SO likes and appreciates the person you are, and expresses it in ways that you can comprehend clearly.
 This is one of the most basic expectations from a partner, and anyone who tells you otherwise is trying to emotionally manipulate you into settling for the half-hearted effort they may be putting into the relationship.

 What to expect: They would be loving, caring and affectionate.

 What not to expect: They would indulge in PDA, would say “I love you frequently” or would tell you what you mean to them a thousand times.
 Some people are not that expressive but they do care in their own way.

 2. Honesty is among realistic expectations in a relationship

 Honesty is a non-negotiable expectation to have in a relationship.
 No matter what the circumstances, you must expect complete and absolute honesty from your partner and offer it to them in return too.
 You cannot build a strong, healthy relationship without it.
 Where there are deceit, lies and skeletons in the closet, the relationship is reduced to a complex web of lies that crumbles sooner or later.
 So when setting expectations in a relationship, talk about what honesty means to each of you and honor it.